lxc-xx/YASS/README.md

 # YASS
 # Yet Another SDP Solver

-Currently it is a SDP solver prototype using Python.
+Currently it is an SDP solver prototype using Python.
 It follows the algorithm described in [1]

 # Reference